block42-blockchain-company/thornode-telegram-bot/README.md

 export KUBECONFIG=/your/path/to/the/moon/k8s-kubeconfig.yaml
 ```

-Now, from the project's main directoty, run
+Now, from the project's main directory, run
 ```
 # One Bot on Chaosnet:
 kubectl create -f kubernetes/k8s_setup_chaosnet.yaml